ugns/undergrid-hugo-site/content/post/matter-of-time/index.md

 #dtoverlay=vc4-fkms-v3d
 {{< /highlight >}}

-The other system level configuration to make is to edit the `/boot/cmdline.txt` and remove all reference to the serial console.
+The other system-level configuration is to edit the `/boot/cmdline.txt` and remove all references to the serial console.
 This is because the Ultimate GPS HAT will be using the serial port to communicate.
-We also want to tell the kernel to not run tickless to reduce the jitter and offset in NTP when using GPS PPS.
+We also want to tell the kernel not to run tickless to reduce the jitter and offset in NTP when using GPS PPS.
 You will generally see the `/boot/cmdline.txt` will contain something that looks similar to the following: